Q. What size are the mattresses?

 A. Baldwin, Haselton, Riker, McLendon, and the suites, Foster, McClintock and Hurst all have air conditioning and the rest of the residence halls do not.
 Tolley and Brown share a lounge which is air conditioned as do Welch and Holloway Halls.
 First-year residence halls do not have air conditioning.

 Q. If I study abroad for a semester, where do I live when I come back?

 A. If you are studying away for the spring semester, information will be sent to you (via e-mail) so that you can participate in the on-line room selection process to choose a room for the fall semester.
 You must be registered with 12 or more credits for the fall to select a room in late April.
-If you are studying away in the fall semester you must submit a housing application for the spring semester.
-The Housing Office will assign you to an appropriate hall and room.
+If you are studying away in the fall semester you must submit a housing application for the spring semester so you will assigned an appropriate hall and room.
 Requests for specific residence halls and rooms are accommodated if possible.

 Q. How do I get into a Theme House

-A. Each of the theme houses has their own application process.
-Contact the House Assistant of the house that you are interested and they will explain the process.
-The Housing Office or the Residence Life Office can give you the name of the House Assistant.
+A. Each theme houses has its own application process.
+Contact the House Assistant as they will explain the process, check the house website for more information.
 First-year students are not permitted to live in Theme Houses for their first semester.
 In their second semester, these students must have their application reviewed by the Director of Residence Life and Community Standards who will decide if permission will be granted.

 Q. Do I have to have a meal plan?

 A. Yes, all undergraduate students who live on campus are required to have a meal plan.
 A variety of meal plans are offered to accommodate the needs of each student.